 A big sports, movie, performing arts, and literature buff, Émilie likes to express her creativity in a variety of areas.
 She’s a soccer coach, day camp counsellor, and town library volunteer who loves to teach and share knowledge with others. Émilie is actively engaged at her CEGEP, where she’s taken part in, launched, and organized a number of theatre and film projects.
 She also has a passion for writing.

-The first in his family to attend university, Mbarouk co-founded a school barbershop that gives free haircuts.
-His captivating poetry slams, which he’s performed at school and in Théâtre Outremont, have been featured on Télé-Québec and the social media page of Quebec’s former education minister.
-Mbarouk became a soccer camp manager at just 17 years of age and has worked to promote inclusion and combat racism and antisemitism in his high school.
+Mbarouk’s passion for youth education and development runs deep, leading him to study Education, specifically Secondary Social Sciences, at Université de Montréal.
+His captivating poetry slams, which he has performed at school, on Télé-Québec, and in Théâtre Outremont, have featured on the social media page of Quebec’s former education minister.
+Mbarouk became a soccer camp manager at just 17 years of age and uses his lived experience to propose concrete solutions, namely to combat racism within the school system.

-Rosalie Lavoie is starting a bachelor’s degree at Université de Montréal, in the occupational therapy program.
-Rosalie promotes cross-cultural connection in her workplace in the form of Spanish translation.
-Throughout the last five years, she worked as a caregiver for an elderly person.
-As a member of Université de Montréal’s theatre troupe, she took part in a play reading project.
+Rosalie is starting a Bachelor’s degree in Occupational Therapy at Université de Montréal.
+Over the last five years, she has worked as a caregiver for an elderly person.
+She promotes cross-cultural connection in her workplace in the form of Spanish translation.
+As a member of Université de Montréal’s theatre troupe, Rosalie took part in a play reading project.
+She also completed a three-month community internship in Guatemala, where she focused on the needs of the elderly, facilitated and organized group activities.

 Want to stay informed?
 Sign up to learn more about our program, news, and events.